marcglasberg/i18n_extension/README.md

 print(locale.scriptCode); // Prints `null`.
 ```

-Also, unfortunately, the language and country codes are not enough to specify all
+Also, unfortunately, the language and country codes alone are not enough to specify all
 possible locales.
-For example, in Chinese there are two "scripts": Simplified and
+For example, in Chinese there are two "scripts", Simplified and
-Traditional, which are specified by the script code `Hans` and `Hant`, respectively.
+Traditional, which are specified by the script codes `Hans` and `Hant`, respectively.
 Since the default `Locale` constructor does not accept a script code, you must use
 the `Locale.fromSubtags` constructor, like this: